terraputix/turbopfor-om-rs/README.md

-# TurboPFor Rust Bindings for Open-Meteo TurboPFor-Version
+# Rust Bindings for Open-Meteo TurboPFor-Version

 This project provides bindings to the [TurboPFor](https://github.com/powturbo/TurboPFor-Integer-Compression) compression library.